durai23/slurm_installation/slurm_installation.md

 export SLURMUSER=992
 groupadd -g $SLURMUSER slurm
 useradd  -m -c "SLURM workload manager" -d /var/lib/slurm -u $SLURMUSER -g slurm  -s /bin/bash slurm</pre>
-and make sure that these same users are created identically on all nodes.
-This must be done prior to installing RPMs (which would create random UID/GID pairs if these users don't exist).\
+Make sure that these same users are created identically on all nodes.
+This must be done prior to installing RPMs (which would create random UID/GID pairs if these users don't exist).

 We recommend that you create a Unix user slurm for use by slurmctld.
 This user name will also be specified using the SlurmUser in the slurm.conf configuration file.
 This user must exist on all nodes of the cluster.
 Note that files and directories used by slurmctld will need to be readable or writable by the user SlurmUser (the Slurm configuration files must be readable; the log file directory and state save directory must be writable).